lucaslioli/code-preferences/README.md

 # sublime-packages
-A repository to keep synchronized mine sublime packages and preferences.
+A repository to keep synchronized my sublime packages and preferences.

 ### Utilities for Sublime Text
 A gist with many useful plugins, preferences and shortcuts: [https://goo.gl/8xhrDL](https://goo.gl/8xhrDL)